w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/04-cloudcomputing.md

 Service **integration**

 - Do not reinvent the wheel, eliminate repetitive tasks
-  - Use services that solve common problems (e.g., load balancing, queuing)
+  - Use services that solve common problems (e.g., queuing)
 - Abstract and automatically adapt the architecture to requirements
   - E.g., create (test) environments on demand